 - The Exiles and Partisans Deck (alternative deck of cards)

 - The Clockwork Expansions (the 4 base game factions can be played as automa)

 New expansions (Marauder, Landmarks, Clockwork 2, Hirelings) are in the making.
 If you plan to join the Root universe there’s no fear of running out of upgrade options.

 Digital Edition on Steam

 If you thought the tabletop version is cute, then try out the Steam edition!
 The meeples are all 3D and animated, with the same art style as the tabletop edition.
-UI is pretty good, although I found that the table still offers me a better overview, especially over what others are doing.
+UI is pretty good, although I found that the table still offers me a better overview, especially of what others are doing.

-There are special game modes, challenges included, which are a good refreshment.
+There are special game modes, challenges, included, which are a good refreshment.
 Of course, you can play skirmish games against AI or online.

 Both Riverfolk and Clockwork expansions are available and the price is fairly competitive.
 Definitely worthy of purchase if you’re into digital editions of board games!

 Root, while complicated at first look, is a wargame designed for families that play together occasionally.
 They will cherish the appearance and the joy of discovering its asymmetric factions.
 They’re also the target group for the expansions as they are a perfect gift that will bring a smile to everyone’s face.

 The more experienced as a board gamer you are, the sooner you will notice the gameplay flaws that lie underneath the terrific facade.
 But I would lie if I said I did not enjoy my time with Root.
 It was really fun, but I don’t see the base game getting too much table time in the future.